 The same update takes place as regards the de minimis exemption, which is now applicable if both the local amount of the transaction and the local amount of the assets being transferred each do not surpass 20 million adjustable units; and if the previous condition is met, the acquiring group or target must not have carried out transactions in the same relevant market for 20 million adjustable units in the past 12 months or 60 million adjustable units in the past 36 months.

 The Antitrust Law also sets up a suspensive regime in which the parties will not be able to close the transaction prior to its approval.
 This is the most relevant departure from the former Antitrust Law as regards the notification system, in which parties could close the transaction and file for notification up to one week afterwards.
-The Antitrust Law now sets out fines for gun-jumping, which had hitherto never existed in Argentine merger control proceedings.
-However, it must be noted that the suspensive regime will become effective one year after the enactment of the law, so as to provide sufficient time for the Antitrust Authority to clear its abundant workload on merger control cases.
-As the new Antitrust Authority has not been created and is unlikely to be created in the near future, which prevents the application of the suspensory regime.
+The Antitrust Law now sets out fines for gun jumping, which had hitherto never existed in Argentine merger control proceedings.
+It must be noted that, according to the law, the suspensive regime will become effective one year after its enactment so as to provide sufficient time for the National Competition Authority to clear its abundant workload on merger control cases.
+However, the National Competition Authority has not been created and is unlikely to be created in the near future, which prevents the application of the suspensory regime.
 As far as developments in this regard go, the Bill for the amendment of the Antitrust Law mentioned in the overview section states that the entry into force of the suspensive regime will occur 90 days after the Draft Bill is published in the Official Gazette.
 Since there is no set date for the House of Representatives to discuss the Draft Bill, there is no certainty as to when the suspensory regime will enter into force.

 In that regard, the Antitrust Law sets out a fast-track system for those transactions that do not present competition concerns.
 However, this system has not been regulated yet.